CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 ## Setting up CyVerse
 - Log into [CyVerse](https://de.cyverse.org/)
-- Use the [Startup procedure](https://cu-esiil.github.io/Innovation-Summit-2024/resources/cyverse_startup/) to start an instance on CyVerse.
+- Use the [startup procedure](https://cu-esiil.github.io/Innovation-Summit-2024/resources/cyverse_startup/) to start an instance on CyVerse.
 Be sure to:
   - Create an SSH key and add it to your Github account (2nd half of start-up procedure instructions)
   - Clone the [Innovation-Summit-2024 repository](https://github.com/CU-ESIIL/Innovation-Summit-2024)
   - Complete the [R Studio hack](https://cu-esiil.github.io/Innovation-Summit-2024/additional-resources/cyverse_hacks/)